 - Speakers will be taken in order of registration.

-- Each speaker may only ask one question until each speaker has spoken, if there is time permitting, further questions may be asked.
+- Each speaker may only ask one question until each speaker has spoken.
+If time permits, further questions may be asked.

 - The Councillors and staff will provide an answer at the meeting, or if this is not possible, a form is to be completed at the meeting with details of the question and a written response will be provided and sent by the appropriate officers.

 Request to Speak

 (form to be completed to submit request)

-Process for members of the public who wish to address the Meeting regarding an item on the Agenda.
+Process for members of the public who wish to address the meeting regarding an item on the Agenda.
 Agendas are available from midday on the Wednesday preceding the meeting on the Agenda, Minutes & Audio Recording page and from Council's Customer Service centres.

 A request to speak form is to be completed and submitted by 2.00pm on the day of the Council Meeting by email, fax or in person to one of our Service Centres.

 *Please note that public submissions made in accordance with section 223 of the Local Government Act 1989 are not required to complete a form to speak.
 You will need to indicate in your submission that you would like to address Council in support of your submission.
 Speakers have 5 minutes to address Council on items that have been out on public exhibition.
 Examples where a person has a right to make a submission under section 223 include:

 - A proposed local law